Federer, Barty seek to polish up their Wimbledon act

-Sandwiched in between their two matches is Coco Gauff's first appearance on Centre Court since 2019 when, as a 15-year-old, she won the hearts of spectators with her run from qualifying to the fourth round.
+Sandwiched in between their two matches is Coco Gauff's first appearance on Centre Court since aged 15 when she won the hearts and minds of the spectators in 2019.

-Gasquet, 35, is not the force of old but Federer too has looked shaky since returning after two knee operations in the past year.
+Gasquet, 35, is not the force of old though his strokeplay can be blissful but Federer too has looked shaky since returning after two knee operations in the past year.

-The 39-year-old had problems against Adrian Mannarino in the first round.
+The 39-year-old had enough problems against another experienced Frenchman Adrian Mannarino in the first round.

 They were tied at two sets all when the Frenchman had to retire with a knee injury suffered in a fall towards the end of the fourth set.

 Federer who arrived on the back of a surprise second round exit at the tournament he has made his own Halle, which he has won 10 times, put a rusty performance down to it being the first round.

 "I think it's more just about first-round tennis, especially here at Wimbledon," he said.

 "If you see what happened to him (Mannarino fell and you know how difficult and complicated it can be to move sometimes.

 "I take it as a regular first round, which there's always pressure there, in my opinion."